-§227.38.
-Manufacturer's Permit to Test Autonomous Vehicles that do not Require a Driver.
+§ 227.38.
+Manufacturer's Permit to Test Autonomous Vehicles That Do Not Require a Driver.

-A manufacturer desiring to conduct testing of autonomous vehicles capable of operating without the presence of a driver inside the vehicle on public roads in California shall submit an application for a permit to conduct driverless testing to the department on Autonomous Vehicle Tester (AVT) Program Application for a Manufacturer's Testing Permit - Driverless Vehicles, form OL 318 (New 2/2017), which is hereby incorporated by reference.
-Notwithstanding the requirements of Sections 227.04 (b), 227.24, 227.26 (a) and (b), 227.32, 227.34, and 227.36, a manufacturer may conduct testing of autonomous vehicles capable of operating without the presence of a driver inside the vehicle on public roads in California if all of the following requirements are met:
+A manufacturer desiring to conduct testing of autonomous vehicles capable of operating without the presence of a driver inside the vehicle on public roads in California shall submit an application for a permit to conduct driverless testing to the department on an Autonomous Vehicle Tester (AVT) Program Application for a Manufacturer's Testing Permit - Driverless Vehicles, form OL 318 (Rev. 7/2020), which is hereby incorporated by reference.
+Notwithstanding the requirements of Sections 227.04(b), 227.24, 227.26(a) and (b), 227.32, 227.34, and 227.36, a manufacturer may conduct testing of autonomous vehicles capable of operating without the presence of a driver inside the vehicle on public roads in California if all of the following requirements are met: